-Students may want to get Euro's before they leave the states.
-However, ATM's are readily available.
-As of March 14th the exchange rate is .94 Euro's to the U.S. Dollar.
-(That's very good purchasing power!)
+Students may want to get Euro's before they leave.
+However, ATM's are readily available all over Europe.
+As of May 8th the exchange rate is .84 Euro's per U.S. Dollar.
+Alert your bank of travel plans.